 *First broadcast on March 17, 2022.
 The Jomon period lasted from around 13,000 BC to 300 BC.
 This society of hunter-gatherers cherished peace, cooperation and a deep connection to the natural world.
-In the second of 2 episodes about the Jomon period, we look at clay figurines called Dogu.
+In the second of two episodes about the Jomon period, we look at clay figurines called dogu.
 They feature dramatic poses, exaggerated features and cord-marked patterns.
-Museum curator Kokubo Takuya talks about research into Dogu, and the information it has revealed about their purpose and their importance.
+Museum curator Kokubo Takuya talks about research into dogu, and the information it has revealed about their purpose and their importance.

 Kokubo Takuya is the curator of a museum that displays many Jomon period artifacts